kpunith8/Links-and-Tutorials/go/go-lang-tutorials.md

 - It should have `main()` function to execute the code

-- Function with 2 params and type at last
+- Function with 2 params and type declaration after the variable declaration
   ```
   func add(x int, y int) int {
     return x + y